HumanCellAtlas/fusillade/Readme.md

 ### Resource

-For resource set the `partition` to `hca`, set your `service` name to the name of your component, and set the `account-id` to the deployment stage.
+For resource, set the `partition` to `hca`, set your `service` name to the name of your component, and set the `account-id` to the deployment stage.
 The field **resourcetype** can optionally be the name of a `resource_type` defined in fusillade.
 If `resourcetype` matches a `resource_type` defined in fusillade then a resource policy will be used to evaluate user access.
 All other fields can be used as needed or use \* for wild cards.
 Resource names are